grafana/loki-workshop/ad_hoc_metric.md

 - Add the following query which counts the log lines, grouped by the extracted country_code; `sum by (country_code) (count_over_time({filename="/var/log/nginx/access.log"} | regexp "HTTP\\/1\\.1\" (?P<statuscode>\\d{3}) (?P<bytessent>\\d+) (?P<referer>\".*?\") \"(?P<useragent>.*)\" \"(?P<country_code>.*)\""[$__interval]))`
 - In Panel tab on the right, select the Worldmap panel as the visualisation,
 - Set panel title to `Total requests per country` and save the panel.

-### Import the full sample web analytics demo dashboard

-To import a dashboard click the + icon in the side menu, and then click Import.
-- The dashboard id is: `12559`
-- You can now explore some of the panels, like the:
-  - % of 5xx requests
-  - Top requested pages
-  - Top user agents
-  - Top IP addresses
-  - Log panel